Folk Catholicism: Mexico

 Día de Los Muertos is a regional holiday in Mexico and throughout Latin America rooted in ancient Mesoamerican religious beliefs.
-It is intended to honor the lives of the deceased through practices like ofrendas and music and dance.
+It is intended to honor the lives of the deceased through practices like offerings, music, and dance.
 It presents a view of the afterlife that blends both Mesoamerican and Catholic religious beliefs, with a cultural influence.
 Catholicism believes in Hell, Purgatory and Heaven as well as resurrection, similar to the Aztec belief that ones' actions in life determine their afterlife.
 Both Día de Los Muertos and Catholicism hold the belief that the soul is separate from the body and continues to exist after death.
 It also mixes Catholic and Aztec symbolism.
 The Aztecs used images of skulls and skeletons, as well as elaborate costumes to make the dead feel welcome as seen in the symbol of La Catrina.
 Symbols of Catholicism are also prominent, most notably in the form of imagery of crucifixes, Jesus Christ and La Virgen de Guadalupe.
 These symbols can be seen across Mexico between late October and early November.
 Celebrated between November 1 and 2, it also coincides with Catholic holiday All Saints' Day on November 2.
 La Catrina is one of the most famous skeletal symbols of Dia de Los Muertos.
 Originally named Calavera Garbancera, creator José Guadalupe Posada designed her as a satirization of class struggle within Mexico, and the wealthy's attempts to mimic European standards.
 Diego Rivera would include her in his painting, Sueño de una Tarde Dominical en la Alameda Central, alongside imagery of Mexican history.
 Her skeletal appearance reflects Aztec and Mayan depictions of the gods of death.
 Today, she's seen as a symbol of death throughout Mexico.

 Furthermore, many other religious figures in Mexico stem from a blend of Catholicism and regional beliefs.